-It’s important to know that every claim is different, and that the steps you take are dependent on the circumstances around the accident.
-Generally, insurance premiums will almost always increase for the at-fault party.
+It is important to know that every claim is different, and that the steps you take are dependent on the circumstances around the motor-vehicle accident.

-Motor vehicle accidents typically have two components; a tort component and an accident benefits component.
+Motor vehicle accidents typically have two components: a tort component and an accident benefits component.

 If you are not at-fault and decide to commence an accident benefits claim, you will likely not see a premium increase.

-If you are severely injured following an accident and are unable to return to work or navigate your everyday life, it’s definitely important to consider pursuing an accident benefits claim.
+If you are severely injured following an accident and are unable to return to work or navigate your everyday life, it is very important to consider pursuing an accident benefits claim.
 If your injuries are significant enough, it would most likely cost more to pay for medical rehabilitation out of pocket than a premium increase.

 In some cases, you may have access to something called “accident forgiveness.”
 Ask your insurance company: If you qualify for this feature, you could get reprieve on accident-related premium increases.

 If you are 100% at-fault for the accident, you may not have a viable tort claim.

 However, you may still commence a tort claim if you are partly at-fault, in which case you would be apportioned a percentage of fault.
-If this is the case, your premiums may increase.
+If this occurs, your insurance premiums may increase.

-If you believe you have been unfairly denied treatment, we can help you.
+At Gosai Law, we understand that every case is different.
+If you believe you have been unfairly denied treatment or a benefit from your insurance company, we can help you.